 If you are on an extended visit to Sydney why not spend some time exploring Sydney by bus.
 Some of these routes are perfect for uncovering our best-kept secret spots.
 There is no better budget way to see the city.

-- A selection of the best routes for exploring Sydney by bus
+- A selection of the best routes for exploring Sydney using local buses

 - Bus Basics – How to catch the bus in Sydney.

 - Find the best bus routes for visitors to Sydney